Adolf Frey (composer)

 Adolf Frey (4 April 1865 – 4 October 1938) was an American composer of German birth.
-Born in Landau, he was a pupil of Johannes Brahms, Immanuel Faiszt, and Clara Schumann.
-From 1887-1893 he was a musician to Prince Alexander Frederick of Hesse.
+Born in Landau, Kingdom of Bavaria.
+He was a pupil of Johannes Brahms, Immanuel Faiszt, and Clara Schumann.
+From 1887 to 1893 he was a musician to Prince Alexander Frederick of Hesse.
 He then moved to the United States, where he began teaching on the faculty of Syracuse University in the Fall of 1893.